Wilma Dykeman: Legacy

+In 2012, Dykeman's younger son and daughter-in-law founded the Wilma Dykeman Legacy, a nonprofit based in Weaverville, North Carolina that develops and sponsors diverse and inclusive talks, workshops, events, books, and other programs, products and services to sustain the following core values for which Wilma Dykeman stood and worked: environmental integrity, social justice, and the power of the written and spoken word.

 On March 23, 2021, the Asheville city council voted to name the 2-mile-long French Broad River East Bank Greenway after Dykeman.
 Eventually, this greenway will be extended to 3.5 miles.

+A species of spider is named for Dykeman.